GM-Consult-IOT/QMC6310_Unified/README.md

 ## Calibration

-The driver allows for the setting of a calibration array using the `setCalibration()` method.
-The `setCalibration()` method requires six integer values `X_MIN, X_MAX, Y_MIN, Y_MAX, Z_MIN and Z_MAX`.
-These are the maximum and minimum magnetic flux vector values obtained when the sensor is rotated fully around all three axes.
-The calibration values are used to scale and offset the raw readings and make a reasonable job of correcting for hard-iron and soft-iron distortions.

 Calibration is essential to obtain reasonable heading outputs from the measured flux vectors.
 Without calibration the calculated headings are not only offset but also non-linear with respect to the compass directions.
 To obtain accurate headings, your implementation should also apply a tilt correction (from a 3-axis accelerometer/gyro).

-The [calibration example](https://github.com/GM-Consult-IOT/QMC6310_Unified/blob/master/examples/QMC6310_sensor_calibration/QMC6310_sensor_calibration.ino) contains a sketch that shows how the calibration values may be obtained.

 More information on sensor calibration [here](https://www.digikey.com.au/en/maker/projects/how-to-calibrate-a-magnetometer/50f6bc8f36454a03b664dca30cf33a8b).